slavonic/fonts-znam/Mezenets/README.md

 ## Disclaimer

-This font is alpha-phase software, and is intended for software testing purpuses only.
+This font is alpha-phase software, and is intended for software testing purposes only.

 ## Encoding